Cropping (animal)

 Cropping is the removal of part or all of the external flaps of an animal's ear.
 The procedure sometimes involves bracing and taping the remainder of the ears to train them to point upright.
 Almost exclusively performed on dogs, it is an old practice that was once done for perceived health, practical or cosmetic reasons.
 Veterinary science states there is no medical or physical advantage to the animal from the procedure, leading to concerns of animal cruelty over performing unnecessary surgery on animals.
 In modern times, cropping is banned in many nations, but is still legal in a limited number of countries.
-Where permitted, it is seen only in certain breeds of dog, such as the pit bull, Doberman Pinscher, Schnauzer, Great Dane, Boxer and Cane Corso.
+Where permitted, it is seen only in certain breeds of dog, such as pit bull and bull terrier type breeds, the Doberman Pinscher, Schnauzer, Great Dane, Boxer and Cane Corso.